FAQS

 How successful are graduates in finding jobs?

-In a recent survey of graduates, 91 percent of Engineering and Computer Science graduates were employed full-time in industry or enrolled in graduate school by graduation or within a few months of graduation.
+In a recent survey of graduates, 91% of Engineering and Computer Science graduates were employed full-time in industry or enrolled in graduate school by graduation or within a few months of graduation.